Where Are You Mobile Technology?

-We often hear that smartphone processing power is greater in these tiny handheld units than the computers used to affect the Lunar Landing by NASA.
+We often hear that mobile technology or smartphone processing power is greater in these tiny handheld units than the computers used to affect the Lunar Landing by NASA.

 However, sometimes it seems that no matter the hot new mobile device we are all lusting after the technology is just a new spin on the same thing .. there seem to be a couple of obstacles to progress: